vojtikDortik/yt-monk/pypi_readme.md

 #### Setting the options:

-You can set it using keyword arguments when defining the object:
+You can set the options using keyword arguments when defining the object:

 ```python
 downloader = yt_monk.Downloader(quality='720', codec='av1')